mariadev/to-do-list-with-Vanilla-JS/README.md

 # javaScript 30 Challenge
-My take on the Day 15 exercise with bonus.
+My take on the Day 15 exercise with the three bonus.

 https://javascript30.com